Updated: September 2023

 As outdoor temperatures continue to drop, the need for indoor heating soars.
-To fully maximize the heating in your home and prevent suspiciously-high energy bills this winter season, it’s important to be aware of the common problems that can lead to inefficient heating.
+To fully maximize the heating in your home and prevent suspiciously high energy bills this winter season, it’s important to be aware of the common problems that can lead to inefficient heating.
 A residential and commercial air conditioning contractor discusses three of them here.

 Damaged ductwork — Another situation that results in reduced heating efficiency is having compromised ductwork in your home.
-If you use a forced air heating system, it’s critical that you keep your ducts in top-notch condition.
+If you use a forced air heating system, you must keep your ducts in top-notch condition.
 If you believe that your air ducts are allowing heated air to leak out of the system, it is time to contact an expert.
 An air conditioning repair technician can conduct a thorough test of your ductwork and perform any duct repairs or sealing services that you may need.

 Faulty thermostats — Many homeowners have gone to the trouble of bringing in a technician to inspect the electrical components of their HVAC system, only to discover that the problem is simply an improperly-set thermostat.
-In other cases, however, the thermostat is actually malfunctioning.
+In other cases, however, the thermostat is malfunctioning.
 In this instance, thermostat experts can accurately determine if the device is to blame for your heating shortcomings.

 You can count on Cool Zone Air Conditioning & Heating for top-quality HVAC solutions, including commercial air conditioner installation, residential furnace replacement, system tune-ups, safety checks, and more.
 Call our team at (623) 777-3881 or complete our convenient online form to schedule your appointment.